-While Christmas in Singapore was confusing, New Year’s Eve in Indonesia was enlightening – pulling your mate’s face out from within their own puke is not the only way to spend the night, apparently.
-Sure, I’m certain I’ll be back playing drinking games in my friend’s basement before hitting an overpriced club next December – but, climbing a mountain was a very nice substitute for one year.
+New Year’s Eve in Indonesia was enlightening – pulling your mate’s face out from within their own puke is not the only way to spend the night, apparently.
+Sure, I’m certain I’ll be back playing drinking games in my friend’s basement before hitting an overpriced club next December – but climbing a mountain was a very nice substitute for one year.

-The majority of the hike is an upward trek through the jungle, which comes with luscious wildlife and a variety of different living creatures – unfortunately though, while pumas and antelopes were around us, we didn’t get to see them.
+The majority of the hike is an upward trek through the jungle, which comes with luscious wildlife and a variety of different living creatures – unfortunately, while pumas and antelopes were around us, we didn’t get to see them.

-It’s a tradition for many of the locals to make the climb on New Year’s Eve, thus, the animals were most likely scared into hiding due to all the joyful chants by enthusiastic, local, teenage hikers.
-In other words, if Indonesian kids got drunk on New Year’s Eve like they’re supposed to, we may have seem some pumas.
+It’s a tradition for many of the locals to make the climb on New Year’s Eve, so the animals were most likely scared into hiding due to all the joyful chants by enthusiastic, local, teenage hikers.
+In other words, if Indonesian kids got drunk on New Year’s Eve like they’re supposed to, we may have seen some pumas.

-Therefore, their reward for being generally better than us in every way possible was claiming the two man tent after arriving at the campsite first – leaving us as quite the cosy three.
+Therefore, their reward for being generally better than us in every way possible was claiming the two-person tent after arriving at the campsite first – leaving us as quite the cosy three.

-It gets pretty cold when you’re trying to settle 3,400 meters above ground level, thus, I was unable to sleep – of course, stinky feet and the wild snoring didn’t help.
-I suddenly needed a wee too – I was now sleep deprived and my body was forcing me to leave the tent and it was frigging freezing!
+It gets pretty cold when you’re trying to settle 3,400 metres above ground-level.
+I was unable to sleep – of course, stinky feet and the wild snoring didn’t help.
+I suddenly needed a wee, too – I was now sleep deprived and my body was forcing me to leave the tent and it was frigging freezing!
 Give me a break, man!

 Before we knew it, it was once again go time.
-We had a nice shot of whiskey to toast the New Year, kindly provided by the Russians, and then we set off to complete the mission.
-It was now four in the morning and pitch-black, thus, torches were suddenly very essential – we weren’t worried though, we came prepared.
-Prior to leaving England we had the ingenious idea of grabbing a couple of little pocket torches from Poundland.
+We had a nice shot of whiskey to toast the New Year, which had been kindly provided by the Russians, and then we set off to complete the mission.
+It was now four in the morning and pitch-black, so torches were suddenly very essential – we weren’t worried though, we came prepared.
+Prior to leaving England we had the ingenious idea of grabbing a couple of little pocket-torches from Poundland.